iWriteGigs

 A the area on a fatty acid chain where carbon forms a double bond with oxygen

-E the area on a fatty acid chain where the carbon bond is holding a hydrogen
+E the area on a fatty acid chain where a nitrogen is attached

 Question #11